PullRequestTimeout/PullRequestTimeout/README.md

 ## Current Project

 -   [Secret Spots](https://github.com/PullRequestTimeout/secret-spots) is a webapp built with SvelteKit and Firebase that allows users to keep a personal logbook of their favourite locations with a maps API, and record descriptions and notes of various visits to the location.
-Ultimate goal of the app is make it a PWA and built up a userbase.
+Ultimate goal of the app is make it a PWA and build up an active userbase to gain more experience managing a live service.

 ## Previous Work